 Enneagram 7 Correlations

-Sevens are marked by a preference for Extraversion, as well as by their use of either Extraverted Intuition (Ne) or Extraverted Sensing (S), both of which are explorative, novelty-seeking functions.
+Sevens are marked by a preference for Extraversion, as well as by their use of either Extraverted Intuition (Ne) or Extraverted Sensing (Se), both of which are perceptive, explorative, and novelty-oriented functions.
 You can learn more about Sevens in our post: Enneagram Type 7 (7w6 & 7w8).

 Enneagram 8 Correlations

 Enneagram 9 Correlations

-The Enneagram Type 9 is slow to engage with the outside world, making this type more likely to be introverted.
-Moreover, as “Peacemakers,” they are more apt to be P types, preferring to adapt and avoid conflict whenever possible.
-While ITPs may exhibit certain Nine tendencies, their identity is usually better formed and less amorphous than is characteristic of true Nines.
-Thus, Nines are most likely to be INFPs or ISFPs.
+The Enneagram Type 9 is slow to engage with the outside world, making this type more likely to be Introverted.
+Moreover, as “Peacemakers,” they are apt to be P types, preferring to adapt and avoid conflict whenever possible.
+This type has a more feminine essence and its most common representatives are INFPs and ISFPs.